thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ---
 layout: docwithnav-mqtt-broker
 title: Cluster setup using Minikube
-description: ThingsBoard MQTT Broker cluster setup with Kubernetes and Minikube guide
+description: TBMQ cluster setup with Kubernetes and Minikube guide

 ---

 * TOC
 {:toc}

-This guide will help you to set up ThingsBoard MQTT Broker in cluster mode using Minikube.
+This guide will help you to set up TBMQ in cluster mode using Minikube.

 ## Prerequisites

 You need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you don't have Minikube installed, please follow [these instructions](https://kubernetes.io/docs/setup/learning-environment/minikube/).

 ## Step 1.
-Clone ThingsBoard MQTT Broker repository
+Clone TBMQ repository

 ```bash
 git clone https://github.com/thingsboard/thingsboard-mqtt-broker.git